 Long history of famous Cartier jewelry house

 Six years later Cartier opened a second workshop in Paris.
 Two weeks after the opening of the second Cartier salon, the best friend of Princess Matilda, the niece of Napoleon Bonaparte, entered the shop.
 Naturally, then Cartier did not even suspect this, and the countess, meanwhile, bought three brooches.
-According to belief, it was precisely with these brooches that the star path of the greatest jeweler began.

-Having examined the brooches more closely, the Countess, fell in love with the work of the master.
+Having examined the brooches more closely, the Countess fell in love with the work of the master.
 Next, she showed her unsurpassed purchases to Princess Mathilde and Empress Eugenia, the wife of Napoleon the Third.
 Of course, all women who were true connoisseurs of jewelry art, appreciated the amazing decorations.
 For three years the royal people have purchased from Louis Cartier more than 150 ornaments.
 Undoubtedly, Cartier gained fame from all high-ranking individuals, and Princess Mathilde became patroness of Cartier.
 Of course, this patronage was incredibly useful for Cartier.

-Necklace-bib with gold and precious stones, October 1945.
 When the Duchess of Windsor first put on this necklace, it produced a furor.
 Interestingly, the Windsors themselves provided precious stones for the products ordered by them.
 This necklace is divided into two semi-precious brooches, two pairs of earrings and an emerald ring.

 Noteworthy, Louis Francois Cartier, in addition to jewelry, produced perfume bottles and toilet water, buckles and various handbags.
-The French, who were always avid for everything beautiful and even pretentious, made lots of orders.
+The French, who was always avid for everything beautiful and even pretentious, made lots of orders.

 The vast majority of the royal families of Europe had their own accounts in the shops of Cartier.